TolgaS92/README-Generator/README.md

 - When you have run the application, it will start with questions about your project, like name of title, description, installation, licenses, so on.. at the end of questions, you will be provided a proffesional READme file.

 ## Credits
-- This project create by me, Tolga Secme.
+- This project created by Tolga Secme.

 ## License
 - [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)